See why 4thWay now accepts ethical ads.

 Unusually for that situation, the key team does still impress with their knowledge, rationality, clear demarcation of responsibilities, and their realism and down-to-earthness.
 The focus on data in particular reassured, as did the CEO’s sharp mind, picking up on every subtlety in our discussions.

-In addition, they now have five years’ experience at Lendwise* with nearly 2,500 loans by the start of 2024.
+In addition, they now have eight years’ experience at Lendwise with around 3,000 loans as we approach summer 2025.
 That’s one of the upsides of approving lots of smaller loans: you can reasonably quickly acquire knowledge from data, and we see evidence of a good learning curve in action.

 The key people have other financial, banking, investment banking or accounting experience, and have worked in roles that saw exposure to money lending.
 This has some value, but it shouldn’t be overweighted.